jamierumbelow/codeigniter-base-model/README.md

 * Added support for relationships
 * Added built-in timestamp observers
 * The DB connection can now be manually set with `$this->_db`, rather than relying on the `$active_group`
+* Callbacks can also now take parameters when setting in callback array

 **Version 1.3.0**
 * Added support for array return types using `$return_type` variable and `as_array()` and `as_object()` methods